MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-powershell.md

 |`Update-LapsADSchema`|Use to extend the Windows Server Active Directory schema with the Windows LAPS schema attributes.|

 > [!TIP]
+>
-> The `Invoke-LapsPolicyProcessing` and `Reset-LapsPassword` cmdlets aren't affected by whether the password currently is backed up to Azure Active Directory or Windows Server Active Directory.
+> - The `Invoke-LapsPolicyProcessing` and `Reset-LapsPassword` cmdlets aren't affected by whether the password currently is backed up to Azure Active Directory or Windows Server Active Directory.
 In this scenario, both options are supported.

-> [!TIP]
-> All cmdlets in the Windows LAPS PowerShell module support detailed logging when you use the  `-Verbose` parameter.
+>- All cmdlets in the Windows LAPS PowerShell module support detailed logging when you use the  `-Verbose` parameter.

-## Windows LAPS PowerShell vs. Microsoft LAPS PowerShell
+## Windows LAPS PowerShell vs. legacy Microsoft LAPS PowerShell

 Microsoft LAPS included a PowerShell module named `AdmPwd.PS`.
 The two modules have many functional similarities, but they also have many differences.
 This table provides a mapping between the two modules: